prabeesh/prabeesh.github.io/content/blog/creating-uber-jar-for-spark-project-using-sbt-assembly.md

 author: Prabeesh Keezhathra
 tags: [Apache Spark, SBT, Scala, Big Data, JAR creation]
 keywords: spark single jar, spark executable jar, running spark, stand alone spark jar, spark sbt assembled jar, spark sbt assembly jar, sbt-assembly, sbt spark fat jar, sbt assembly spark jar, spark sbt assembly tutorial, sbt spark uber jar, sbt-assembly tutorial, sbt spark, single jar spark application, introduction to Spark jar creation, spark jar creation, jar spark app
-description: Learn how to create a single executable JAR for your Spark project using the sbt-assembly plugin.
-This guide covers adding the plugin, configuring assembly settings, creating the fat JAR and example project to follow along.
+description: This guide will teach you how to create a single executable JAR for your Spark project using the sbt-assembly plugin.
+You will learn the steps to add the plugin, configure assembly settings, and create the fat JAR.
+Additionally, an example project is provided for you to follow along.
+By following this guide, you will be able to easily create a standalone Spark application with a consolidated JAR file.
 ---

 In this post, we will discuss how to create an assembled JAR for a standalone Spark application using the `sbt-assembly` plugin.
 One of my previous posts, we discussed [how to build a stand alone Spark Application using SBT eclipse plugin](/blog/2014/04/01/a-standalone-spark-application-in-scala/).
 Now, we will take it one step further and show you how to create a fat JAR for your Spark project using the sbt-assembly plugin.